Photo Credit: Steve Schaluta

 - Milkweed is the only plant that the caterpillar can survive on.

-- To help you their populations you can enhance habitat by planting milkweed and nectar producing native flowers.
+- To help their populations survive you can enhance habitat by planting milkweed and nectar producing native flowers.

 Photo Credit: Dave Herasimtschuk